 170.315(g)(10) Standardized API for patient and population services

-EHR developers have 24 months from March 2020 to “update their technology and make such available to their customers” according to CMS.
+EHR developers have 24 months from the publication date to “update their technology and make such available to their customers” according to CMS.
 Later they clarify that the updated certified health IT software must be provided to all customers within this 24-month window.
 Now we have fair warning!
 Also, note that there’s a six-month window for any “Certified API Developer” to “publish all terms and conditions for its certified API technology, including any fees, restrictions, limitations, obligations, registration process requirements or other similar requirements.”
 So for those with non-FHIR APIs certified to 170.315(g)(7) through (9), these publication requirements precede FHIR requirements.